Federated Cycling (FedCy): Semi-supervised Federated Learning of Surgical Phases: Experiments and Results

 \subsection{Effect of Temporal Module}

 Whereas the previously presented results are based on a ResNet-50 feature extractor, state-of-the-art methods for supervised surgical phase recognition \cite{gao2021trans, czempiel2020tecno} often additionally train temporal modules, such as multi-stage temporal convolutional networks\cite{farha2019ms}, using the learned features extracted from the feature extractor.
 We study the quality of the features learned by FedCy and the other baselines by training a two-stage temporal convolutional neural network (TeCNO)\cite{czempiel2020tecno}.
 We use Cholec80 to fine-tune TeCNO for all the semi-supervised baselines, and the corresponding client data for each of the FullSup-Each baselines.
 For FedAvg and FullSup-All, we correspondingly train TeCNO using federated averaging and a centralized dataset, respectively.
 In Table \ref{tab:tcn}, we see that the previously noted improvements in the feature extractor (Table \ref{tab:r_baseline}) also translate to gains in performance with the addition of the temporal module.
 Using the unlabeled data, we see improvements on both Cholec80 and the unlabeled datasets over state-of-the-art phase recognition performance (FullSup-Cholec80).
 Whereas the substitution of batch normalization with group normalization (FedCy-GN) does not significantly improve the predictive quality on single images (see Table \ref{tab:r_baseline}), when used in tandem with the temporal context of a frame, the learned representational space seems to be much more expressive.
-FedCy-GN outperforms all other semi-supervised baselines and even the much more label-intensive baseline, FullSup-Each.
-Note that here, FullSup-Cholec80 corresponds to \cite{czempiel2020tecno} but uses the newly generated phase labels and does not use instrument usage annotations.
+To ensure a fair comparison, we also reran all the baselines in Table \ref{tab:tcn} with group normalization.
+We note that FedCy-GN still outperforms all other semi-supervised benchmarks on the unlabeled datasets, by at least 3\% F1-score, while staying on par with the much more label-intensive fully supervised baseline, FullSup-Each.
+Even without using group normalization, Table \ref{tab:tcn} shows that FedCy outperforms all other benchmarks other than FedRGD, which does use group normalization.
+To note, even here, FedCy overall performance on all the datasets lies within 1.5 stds of the FedRGD overall performance on all the datasets across the 3 reruns.
+Here, FullSup-Cholec80 corresponds to \cite{czempiel2020tecno} but uses the newly generated phase labels and does not use instrument annotations.